mayb3-m3/kattis_problems/README.md

-Just some naive solution to the problems on Kattis that i have solved
+Just some naive solution to the problems(not the super easy ones) on Kattis that i have solved